mggg/GerryChain/docs/topics/v1p0p0_migration_guide.md

 There is a more detailed discussion of node_ids and edge_ids later in this guide.

-One other addition worth knowing: MarkovChain() now takes an `rng` argument (an integer seed or a `random.Random`), and the chain's RNG is passed to your proposal and acceptance functions.
+One other addition worth knowing: MarkovChain() now takes an `rng` argument (an integer seed or a `random.Random`), and the chain's random number generator (RNG) is passed to your proposal and acceptance functions.
 This is what makes runs reproducible.
 There is more on this in the reproducibility guide.

 ### Changes to ReCom Proposals